SymExp: Symmetry expansion of molecular coordinates

 • command [option(s)] [positional argument(s)]

-• where options can be provided as -x [value] (x is a single letter), or --option[=value] in “two-dash” long form.
+• where options can be provided as -x [value] (x is a single letter), or --option[[=]value] in “two-dash” long form.

-• Various standard short-cuts are pre-defined, and any command can be shortened to a unique abbreviation.
-Note that the abbreviation given in the help is not always long enough to be unique (a bug inherited from cmd2).
+The abbreviation given in the help is not always long enough to be unique (a bug inherited from cmd2.

 Shell:

 The cmd2 shell-like interface is inherited, offering history, command editing and redirects.
-Redirects can be awkward, because of the conflict with logical operators (<, |, >) used in selections (which therefore need to be quoted).
+Redirects should work (<, |, >).

 Hierachical structure: